AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

 layout: default
 nav_order: 4.2
 title: Prores Encoding
-parent: Encoding Overview
+parent: Codec Comparisons
 ---

 # ProRes <a name="prores"></a>
-There are four Prores encoders, Prores, Prores_ks, Prores_aw and now with ffmpeg 5 VideoToolBox Prores, which is a hardware based OSX M1 encoder/decoder.
+There are four Prores encoders, Prores, Prores_ks, Prores_aw and prores_videotoolbox, which is a hardware based OSX M1 encoder/decoder (ffmpeg version 5 or higher).

-From [https://trac.ffmpeg.org/wiki/Encode/VFX](https://trac.ffmpeg.org/wiki/Encode/VFX) the recommendation is to use Prores_ks with -profile:v 3 and the qscale of 11
+From [https://trac.ffmpeg.org/wiki/Encode/VFX](https://trac.ffmpeg.org/wiki/Encode/VFX) the recommendation is to use Prores_ks with -profile:v 3 and the qscale of 11 unless you are on OSX where we would recommend using prores_videotoolbox.

-Options that can be used include:

--profile:v values can be one of.
-* proxy (0)
-* lt (1)
-* standard (2)
-* hq (3)
-* 4444 (4)
-* 4444xq (5)

--qscale:v between values of 9 - 13 give a good result, 0 being best, see below for some wedge tests.

--vendor apl0 - tricks the codec into believing its from an Apple codec.
+## Prores_ks

+While prores does support up to 12 bits of resolution, prores_ks can only encode to 10-bits.
+It is able to decode to > 10 bits (see [https://github.com/ColorlabMD/Prores-BitDepth](https://github.com/ColorlabMD/Prores-BitDepth) )

+Supported pixel formats: yuv422p10le yuv444p10le yuva444p10le

 Example encode would look like: